Saturday, August 7, 2021

 • In most cases, people who can afford to hire expensive lawyers often survive such kind of capital punishment.
 People who are poor, and cannot afford to get quality legal assistance becomes the victim of this penalty.

 • Some experts believe that life in prison is a more effective punishment to control crimes as compared to the death penalty.
-The countries where the death penalty is banned have a less capital crime rate as compared to those countries where the death penalty is practiced.
+The countries where the death penalty is banned have a lower capital crime rate as compared to those countries where the death penalty is practiced.

 • Risk of Wrongful Convictions: There is a risk that innocent individuals may be wrongly convicted and sentenced to death.
 This can occur due to flawed evidence, misconduct by law enforcement officials, or other factors.